shvechikov/lisp.py/README.md

 # LISP in LISP in Python

 This little project was created to understand how LISP works.
-It was done after reading [The Roots of LISP][1] — a great article by Paul Graham.
+I started to work on it after reading [The Roots of LISP][1] — an excellent article by Paul Graham.

 The challenge was to create from scratch a basic LISP interpreter in Python and then — as a proof of the completeness — test it by running the canonical